AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Encoder Design

 \subsection{Codebook Properties}

 Since the encoding operations involve computing self-attention on the message tokens, the codebook is non-linear.
 Non-linearity implies that each codeword will have a different Block Error Rate (BLER)-SNR curve, leading to a per-codeword BLER spread.
-In order to reduce the per-codeword BLER spread, the message sequence to codeword mapping can be scrambled, such that every message sequence sees the same BLER curve on average.

 Since we do not utilize positional embedding, the codebook learnt is group permutation symmetric with a group size of $\lceil k/A \rceil$.
 This implies we do not need to store the embedding of any group permutations of the input message sequence.
-Given an input sequence $\mathbf{x}$, we do not need to invoke the transformer to compute the encoding of any sequence that can be written as $\mathbf{Px}$, where $\mathbf{P} \in \{0,1\}^{A \times A}$ and $\mathbf{x} = [ \mathbf{m}_0^T \mathbf{m}_1^T \ldots \mathbf{m}_{A-1}^T] \in \{-1,1\}^{A \times \lceil k/A \rceil}$.
+Given an input sequence $\mathbf{x}$, we do not need to invoke the transformer to compute the encoding of any sequence that can be written as $\mathbf{Px}$, where $\mathbf{P} \in \{0,1\}^{A \times A}$ and $\mathbf{x} = [ [\mathbf{m}_0^T], [\mathbf{m}_1^T] \ldots ,[\mathbf{m}_{A-1}^T]] \in \{-1,1\}^{A \times \lceil k/A \rceil}$.
 This implies that for any input sequence $\mathbf{x}$, there are at most $A! - 1$ orderings of its input tokens\footnote{If some of the tokens are identical, then the number of distinct orderings will be smaller.} whose encoding can be computed by group permutation of $H(\mathbf{x})$.
 This property can be exploited to reduce the size of look-up table (LUT) used to store the codebook.

-Finally, increasing the number of tokens $A$ (or equivalently reducing the token size $\lceil k/A \rceil$) increases the degree of group permutation symmetry in the codebook.
-In other words, larger symmetry reduces the size of the LUT required to store the codebook.
-Increased symmetry also reduces the per-codeword BLER spread arising from codebook non-linearity.
+Furthermore, increasing the number of tokens $A$ (or equivalently reducing the token size $\lceil k/A \rceil$) increases the degree of group permutation symmetry in the codebook.
+In other words, larger symmetry reduces the size of the LUT required to store the codebook (refer Appendix \ref{subsec:perm_equi} for further details).